feathersui/feathersui-starling/documentation/help/markdown/skinning.md

 this.addChild( button2 );
 ```

-In the example above, we added the “warning-button” style name to the `styleNameList` of the second button.
+In the example above, we added the "warning-button" style name to the `styleNameList` of the second button.
 The `StyleNameFunctionStyleProvider` will use this value to determine that it needs to call `setWarningButtonStyles()` instead of `setNormalButtonStyles()` when it skins the second button.

 Tip: To avoid making simple mistakes that the compiler can easily catch for you, it's usually a good idea to define custom style names as constants.